 Create an XY data table.
 Enter the logarithm of the concentration of the agonist into X. Enter response into Y in any convenient units.

-From the data table, click Analyze, choose nonlinear regression, and choose the panel of equations: Dose-Response -- Special.
-Then choose Asymmetrical (five parameter).
+From the data table, click Analyze, choose nonlinear regression, and choose the panel of equations: Dose-Response -- Special, X is log(concentration).
+Then choose Asymmetrical (five parameter), X is log(concentration).

 Consider constraining the Hill Slope to a constant value of 1.0 (stimulation) or -1 (inhibition).

 Also consider whether Bottom or Top should be fixed to constant values, or shared between data sets.

 LogXb = LogEC50 + (1/HillSlope)*Log((2^(1/S))-1)

 Y = Bottom + (Numerator/Denominator)

 Bottom and Top are the plateaus at the left and right ends of the curve, in the same units as Y.

 LogEC50 is the concentrations that give half-maximal effects, in the same units as X. Note that the logEC50 is not the same as logXb.

 HillSlope is the unitless slope factor or Hill slope.
 Consider constraining it to equal 1.0 (stimulation) or -1 (inhibition).